mohit3218/devTinder-frontend/README.md

 - Install axios
 - CORS - install cors in backend => add middleware to with configurations: origin, credentials: true
 - Whenever you're making API call so pass axios => {withCredentials: true}
+- Install Redux Toolkit => npm install @reduxjs/toolkit
+- Install React Redux => npm install react-redux
+- configureStore => Provider => createSlice => add reducer to store
+- Add redux devtools in chrome
+- Login and see if your data is coming propely in the store
+- NavBar should update as soon as user logs in
+- Refactor our code to add constants file + create a components folder